 Locally we are working in communities with our Hidden Voices methodology.
 We help our groups to look at the risks and resources in their community and ask how they can address those risks.
 We explore together how they can help to prevent modern slavery and identify and support the victims.

-Nationally our projects include the Safe Car Wash app, the Farm Work Welfare app - two innovative solutions helping to address the issue of modern slavery in hand car washes and seasonal labour in the fresh produce supply chain.
+Nationally our projects include the Safe Car Wash app, an innovative solution helping to address the issue of modern slavery.
 We have also created a range of successful online courses and training resources to help teach appropriate groups about specific areas of modern slavery and community resilience.